Amsterdam Day Trips – Explore the Surrounding Beauty

 Tips:

-- Arrive early in the morning to avoid crowds.
+- Go there early to avoid tourists.

 2. Keukenhof Gardens